dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 4. A <i>variable</i> is a characteristic of the subjects in a study.
 It can be either <i>qualitative</i> or <i>quantitative</i>.
 A quantitative variable can be either <i>discrete</i> or <i>continuous</i>.

 5. A confounding factor is sometimes controlled for by <i>cross-tabulation</i>.

+##Chapter 4: The Average and the Standard Deviation

+###Summary
+1. A typical list of numbers can be summarized by its <i>average</i> and <i>standard deviation</i> (SD).

+2. Average of a list = (sum of entries) / (number of entries)

+3. The average locates the center of a histogram, in the sense that the histogram balances when supported at the average.

+4. Half the area under a histogram lies to the left of the <i>median</i>, and half to the right.
+The median is another way to locate the center of a histogram.

+5. The <i>r.m.s. size</i> of a list measures how big the entries are, neglecting signs.

+6. r.m.s. size of a list = sqrt(average of entries^2)

+7. The SD measures distance from the average.
+Each number on a list is off the average by some amount.
+The SD is a sort of average size for these amounts off.
+More technically, the SD is the r.m.s. size of the deviations from the average.

+8. Roughly 68% of the entries on a list of numbers are within one SD of the average, and about 95% are within two SDs of the average.
+This is so for many lists, but not all.

+9. If a study draws conclusions about the effects of age, find out whether the data are cross-sectional or longitudinal.